 At the time, Japan had control of the areas north of the Wall, in Manchuria.
 When Japanese troops marched south to attack Beijing in 1933, they encountered an unexpected obstacle: a curiously long wall blocking their path.
 Most of the fighting was concentrated near Shanhaiguan (where the Manchus marched through).

-After three days of intense fighting, the more modern and well-oiled Japanese troops broke though.
+After three days of intense fighting, the more modern and well-oiled Japanese troops broke through.
 Today, thousands of bullet holes can be seen along the Wall from battles against the Japanese.

 Twelve years later, Shanhaiguan and the Japanese would again make history at the Great Wall.
 Despite the fact that Japan had just lost WWII and formally surrendered 1945, the remaining Japanese troops who were hunkered down there refused to lay down their arms (perhaps because of their “never give up” samurai honor code).
 On August 30, 1945, the Chinese—supported by shellfire from the Soviet Red Army—supposedly killed 3,000 Japanese soldiers in the span of three hours.